Master of Philosophy (MPhil) in Engineering

 Conversion to MPhil

-Ideally, student works with potential supervisors to develop proposal.
+Ideally, a student works with potential supervisors to develop a proposal.

 Dual Degree Award:

 Staffordshire University, UK